-your Sphinx should be installed to test documentation changes.
-For best results. recommend that the stable development Sphinx (pip install you install version git+https://github.com/sphinx-doc/sphinx@stable) or the current released version of Sphinx (pip install sphinx).
+Sphinx should be installed to test your documentation changes.
+For best results, we recommend that you install the stable development version Sphinx (pip install git+https://github.com/sphinx-doc/ sphinx@stable) or the current released version of Sphinx (pip install sphinx).

-In addition, you may need the following packages: sphinxcontrib-spelling, sphinx_rtd_theme, and pyenchant, which can be installed via pip install sphinxcontrib-spelling sphinx_rtd_theme pyenchant.
+In addition, you may need the following packages: sphinxcontrib-spelling, sphinx\rtd\theme, and pyenchant, which can be installed via pip install sphinxcontrib-spelling sphinx\rtd\theme pyenchant.